CMPSC350-Computational-Narrative-F2024/final-product-cschwartz01/writing/reflection.md

 ## Describe your single largest success.

 TODO: Describe
+Creating a functioning game that allows users to customize their character and has multiple starting options.

 ## Describe your single largest challenge or failure.

 TODO: Describe
+Creating the ability to save and come back to the game or "opening" an image in the terminal.

 ## The role of feedback